keptn-contrib/notification-service/README.md

 * sh.keptn.events.evaluation-done
 * sh.keptn.events.problem

-The service will send a notification to the configured
+The service will send a notification to the configured notification provider (MS Teams, Slack, Webex Teams).

 _**NOTE: The service will not send test-finished notification if teststrategy is empty**_